lkesteloot/unsong/unsong.md

 “Do you know,” interrupted Jalaketu, “that whenever it’s quiet, and I listen hard, I can hear them?
 The screams of everybody suffering.
 In Hell, around the world, anywhere.
 I think it is a power of the angels which I inherited from my father.”
 He spoke calmly, without emotion.
 “I think I can hear them right now.”

 Ellis’ eyes opened wide.
 “Really?” he asked.
 “I’m sorry.
-I didn’t…”
+I didn’t...”

 “No,” said the Comet King.
 “Not really.”